jjhursey/pmix-swarm-toy-box/README.md

 root@user-node01$
 ```

-Move to the slurm/ directory and use the provided script to build it.
-Please note that Slurm depend on *Mumge*, *hwloc* and *Open PMIx*.
-Munge and hwloc are built into the image with the provided Dockerfile.slurm file; however, we recommend that you build the Open PMIx library in the build/ directory.
+Move to the _slurm/_ directory and use the provided script to build it.
+Please note that Slurm depends on _Mumge_, _hwloc_ and _Open PMIx_.  _Munge_ and _hwloc_ are built into the image with the provided _Dockerfile.slurm_ file; however, we recommend that you build the _Open PMIx_ library in the build/ directory.
 Please refer to the intructions above.

 ```
 root@user-node01$ cd /opt/hpc/build/slurm
 root@user-node01$ ../bin/build-slurm.sh
 ```

-Once Slurm is built and installed, you need to bootstrap the munged and slurmd daemons in all nodes.
-The slurmctld daemon needs to be started in the first node only.
+Once Slurm is built and installed, you need to bootstrap the _munged_ and _slurmd_ daemons in all nodes.
+The _slurmctld_ daemon needs to be started in the first node only.
 For this task, a bootstrap script is provided.
-The bootstrap script needs to be run as the *root* user:
+The bootstrap script needs to be run as the *root* user, once from the first node:

 ```
 root@user-node01$ /opt/hpc/build/bin/bootstrap-slurm.sh